 If you’re going to store food then you must store water, and lots of it.
 A male in a temperate climate needs 3 liters of water per day.
 A woman needs 2.2 liters.
 That’s minimum.
 I prefer to store 2 gallons of drinking and cooking water per person per day.
 For my family of 3 that’s 42 gallons per week.
 The easiest solution is blue plastic barrels.
 Each will hold 42 gallons of water.
 They keep contaminates and light out so the water will stay fresh and clean indefinitely.
 You can buy new barrels from U-line for $55 or used barrels from Craigslist for $20 each.
 The math is simple: one barrel will provide one grown man with about 2 months of MINIMAL drinking water only.
 If you live in an apartment and don’t have room for something this big then just buy lots of 1-gallon or 5-gallon water jugs and stack them on shelves in the closet.

 Keep at least 1 gallon of UNSCENTED bleach in your storage plan.
 Just a few drops of bleach can disinfect a gallon of drinking water.
 Your municipal water supply cleans the water with chlorine.
 That’s the same thing that’s in basic unscented bleach.
-This will allow you collect rain water and purify it.
+This will allow you to collect rainwater and purify it.

 I, personally, use IBC Totes.
 IBC stands for “Intermediate Bulk Container”.
 They are a standard liquid shipping containers.
 If you use one for drinking water you want “food grade” that didn’t contain anything that would contaminate your water supply.
 I purchased two IBC Totes for $160 from Craigslist.
 My two IBC Totes will store 550 gallons of emergency water for my family—105 days of drinking and cooking water.